Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 Upsilon tends to crash when you start it and the calculator is connected to a PC.
 Disconnect it before starting.

-### Dualboot, KhiCAS makes the calculator crash
+### In Dualboot, KhiCAS makes the calculator crash

 KhiCAS is a heavy app and dual-booting with this app installed is not possible.

-You may have installed KhiCAS then Epsilon which erased a part of KhiCAS, preventing it from starting.
+You may have installed KhiCAS, then Epsilon, which erased a part of KhiCAS, preventing it from starting.

-To use KhiCAS, you will need to reinstall it.
+If you want to use KhiCAS, you will need to reinstall it.

+You may have installed a KhiCAS version incompatible with your custom firmware (example : using Upsilon, and a KhiCAS installed from Omega website, or B. Parisse website).
+In this case, re-install KhiCAS from your custom firmware website (example : from Upsilon website if you use Upsilon custom firmware).
 ___

 ### Is you error not listed ?
 The provided solution didn't fix your problem ?
 Don't hesitate to ask on the [Omega Discord](https://discord.gg/X2TWhh9)